Gnosis-MEP/benchmark-tools/README.md

 The output event traces json file is named as `{service}-{operation}.json`.
 This file can later be uploaded in Jaeger UI to view the exported event traces.

+## Task_add_mocked_stream_publishing
+This task is used to publish mocked events into specific redis streams following a given event template and FPS rate.

+### Kwargs

+ * redis_address: Target system Redis address
+ * redis_port: Target system redis port
+ * max_stream_length: Max size of the streams when writting to them (if null is passed than it will not try to trim the stream when writing)
+ * logging_level: Logging level

+### Actions
+#### publishToStream
+Publishes new events based on the `event_template` dict into the `stream_key` stream at the `fps` rate specified.
+Stops if `max_events` numbers or until `max_time` is reached, and at least one of this limits needs to be defined.
+The events ID are  created based on the event index and a random generated id for each action process.

 # Evaluations